jerryhgladinet/docs/admin/source/chapter03.rst

     The **External URL** needs to match the worker node’s external URL.
 In a production environment, this typically is in an https:// format with the node’s DNS name.

     External URL is a critical property for Email templates.
-Once the Cluster Server installation is finished, the dashboard will have a warning message:

-    External DNS has not been configured for this worker node.
+Once the Cluster Server installation is finished, the dashboard will have a warning message, 'External DNS has not been configured for this worker node.
 Some functionality may not work properly.
-Config Now
+Config Now'

-    The moment you finalized on the External DNS name of the Cluster Server, you must come here and configure the ExternalURL property for the Cluster Server.
+    The moment that you have finalized on the External DNS name of the Cluster Server, you must come here and configure the ExternalURL property for the Cluster Server.

 **Internal URL**